This shrimp pesto pasta comes together in minutes and can be enjoyed hot or cold! Simple ingredients and perfect for a fast and fresh dinner.

 As a family of pasta lovers, whenever shrimp is on sale or in season, we try to incorporate it in many of our evening meals (like seafood pasta or lasagna).
 This pesto pasta with shrimp is one we make on busy weeknights when we need something healthy and fast on the table!

 - Quick and easy.
 All of the components of this pasta dish take a couple of minutes to cook.

 - Perfect for meal prep.
 Make a big batch of this shrimp pesto pasta, divide it into portions, and have a delicious lunch or dinner ready for the entire week.

 - Any pasta works.
 From wheat pasta varieties to chickpea and lentil pasta, you have a wide range of options to choose from.

 - Enjoy it hot or cold.
-While we prefer this dish hot with a sprinkle of parmesan, cold leftovers work well as a pasta salad.
+Similar to linguine with clams sauce, while we prefer this dish hot with a sprinkle of parmesan, cold leftovers work well as a pasta salad.

 What I love about this recipe is just how flavorful and fancy it takes.
 The combination of pesto, shrimp, and the addition of chorizo takes it to another level.